Annual Fire Expo Schedule

 Open Meeting

-Waterplace Ballroom
+victory Ballroom

 AFAA Codes & Standards Meeting

-By Dr. Shane Clary, Codes & Standards Chair
+By George Bish, Codes & Standards Chair

 Open Meeting

 Join the Codes & Standards Committee to hear the latest updates.
+Please contact our office for a hybrid option if you are a paticipant in the codes and standards committee.

-Waterplace Ballroom
+Victory Ballroom

 Fire Protection Research Foundation Detection Committee Meeting